 Anyway, just want to hear some different types of experiences to see if this has been the case for other people and/or if some other people may want to see if it benefits them better than straight minimum edge hangs.

-My current opinion: Half crimp max weight (hangboard or no hang) and open hand crimp are the two critical grips to train.
-Min edge and repeaters have some use depending on various goals and climbs on the wall.
+My current opinion: Open hand and half crimp are critical to train.
+Min edge has some use depending on various goals and climbs on the wall.
+Repeaters are superior to max hangs in isolation for strength and hypertrophy.
+Max hangs can be utilized effectively if you have hard crimp climbs during your training session to compensate for the lack of volume.
 Pinches, slopers, and other variants not mentioned do not seem to have as much use to them.
 YMMV.
+3 main ones to train: half crimp repeaters, open hand, minimum edge holds or min edge pullups.

 I’ve experimented with different scheduling sessions numerous times over the past couple years.
 What I’ve ended up as the “best fit” for me seems to be oriented around 3x a week scheduling.